-Information about Property or Debts; Spousal Support; or Minor Children
+Information about Property or Debts or Spousal Support

-If you have property or debts to provide, OR if you have a minor children, OR if one spouse will be paying spousal support, you may need some or all of the information listed below.
+If you have property or debts to provide, OR if one spouse will be paying spousal support, you may need some or all of the information listed below.

 - Employment information for you and your spouse

 - Employer name

 - Employer address and phone number